chishige1217200/TimeSpeaker/README.md

 3

-The program speaks what time it it now aloud in Japanese every 3 minutes.
+The program speaks what time it is now aloud in Japanese every 3 minutes.

 # Attention
 You have to use this program on your own responsibility.